-'''

-usage: ksconf rest-export [-h] [--output FILE] [--disable-auth-output]

-[--pretty-print] [-u | -D] [--url URL] [--app APP]

-[--user USER] [--owner OWNER] [--conf TYPE]

-[--extra-args EXTRA_ARGS]

-CONF [CONF ...]

-Build an executable script of the stanzas in a configuration file that can be

-→later applied to

-a running Splunk instance via the Splunkd REST endpoint.
+Build an executable script of the stanzas in a configuration file that can be →later applied to a running Splunk instance via the Splunkd REST endpoint.

-This can be helpful when pushing complex props and transforms to an instance where.

-→you only have

 UI access and can't directly publish an app.

-positional arguments:

-CONF

-Configuration file(s) to export settings from.

-optional arguments:

--h, --help

-show this help message and exit

 --output FILE, -t FILE

 Save the shell script output to this file.
-If not

-provided, the output is written to standard output.
+If not provided, the output is written to standard output.

--u, --update

-Assume that the REST entities already exist.
-By

-default, output assumes stanzas are being created.
+-u, --update Assume that the REST entities already exist.
+By default output assumes stanzas are being created.

--D, --delete

-Remove existing REST entities.
-This is a destructive

-operation.
-In this mode, stanza attributes are

-unnecessary and ignored.
+-D, --delete Remove existing REST entities.
+This is a destructive operation.
+In this mode, stanzas attributes are unnecessary and ignored.
 NOTE: This works for 'local'

-entities only; the default folder cannot be updated.

---url URL

-URL of Splunkd.
-Default: https://localhost:8089

---app APP

-Set the namespace (app name) for the endpoint
+entities only; the default folder cannot be updated. --url URL --app APP URL of Splunkd.
+Default: https://localhost:8089 Set the namespace (app name) for the endpoint

---user USER
+--user USER Deprecated.

-Deprecated.
 Use --owner instead.

---owner OWNER

-Set the object owner.
-Typically, the default of
+--owner OWNER Set the object owner.
+Typically the default of

 'nobody' is ideal if you want to share the

 configurations at the app-level.

---conf TYPE

-Explicitly set the configuration file type.
-By

-default, this is derived from CONF, but sometimes it's

-helpful to set this explicitly.
-Can be any valid

-Splunk conf file type.
-Examples include: 'app',
+--conf TYPE Explicitly set the configuration file type.
+By default this is derived from CONF, but sometime it's helpful set this explicitly.
+Can be any valid Splunk conf file $\,$ type, example include 'app', 'props', 'tags',

-'props', 'tags', 'savedsearches', etc.
+'savedsearches', and so on.

 --extra-args EXTRA_ARGS

 Extra arguments to pass to all CURL commands.
-Quote

-arguments on the command line to prevent confusion

-between arguments to ksconf vs curl.
+Quote arguments on the command line to prevent confusion between arguments to ksconf vs curl.

 Output Control:

 --disable-auth-output

 Turn off sample login curl commands from the output.

---pretty-print, -p

 Enable pretty-printing.
 Make shell output a bit more

-readable by splitting entries across lines.
+--pretty-print, -p Enable pretty-printing.
+Make shell output a readable by splitting entries across lines.

-'''